 ||100-1,000 mg (0.1% to 1.0%)

-Rahma Forest Garden is likely one of the most carbon rich soil sites in the city of Syracuse.
-Trees and perennial plants have been established there for over 5 years, and many truck loads of mulch have been spread on the site with Syracuse Grows’ annual garden Resource Drive.
-We chop and drop some plants like black locust (Robinia pseudoacacia) and comfrey (Symphytum) to help build soil Carbon & Nitrogen.
+Rahma Forest Garden is likely home to some of the most carbon-rich soils in the City of Syracuse.
+Trees and perennial plants have been established there for almost 10 years, and many truck loads of mulch have been spread on the site with Syracuse Grows’ annual garden Resource Drive.
+We chop and drop some plants like black locust (Robinia pseudoacacia) and comfrey (Symphytum) to help build soil carbon & nitrogen.
 In addition to chop & dropping some plants, we accumulate a lot of plant matter from weeding, thinning, and pruning on site, which gets piled up in a low pallet fence roughly separating woody debris from green materials.
+Our carbon accumulation is in need of problem solving however, and strategies for handling yard waste have become a point of debate.

-This piled up plant debris is useful in theory.
-In reality, the piles are too loosely stacked to effectively break down, they are unwieldy to move or turn over, and they ultimately end up an eye sore (or once upon a time, a nest for abandoned kittens!), needing to be brought to the curb for city pickup.
+The piled up plant debris is useful in theory, as it could decompose and become a soil amendment for the garden.
+In reality, the piles are too loosely stacked to effectively break down, they are unwieldy to move or turn over, and they ultimately end up an eye sore (or once upon a time, a nest for abandoned kittens!)
+Occasionally, we need to empty the piles out by bringing them to the curb for city pickup.

 Continue reading →